Why Turkuaz?

 Turquoise: Where Sea Meets Sky and Ancient Healing Begins

-Turquoise is the colour born when sea and sky merge—a shade so celestial that many cultures consider it a gift from the heavens.
 In Old French it was called turquois, “the Turkish stone,” because it travelled into Europe through Anatolia on the Silk Road.
-Even Türkiye named its most beloved southern coastline after it.
+Even Türkiye named its most beloved Turkuaz Coast after it, where we are located.

 Scientifically, turquoise soothes the nervous system.
 Spiritually, it calms the heart and clears the mind.